Can you get a reverse mortgage on a manufactured home?

 Still carries a vehicle title instead of being recorded as real estate.

-How to check your home's eligibility
+How do you check your home's eligibility?

 If you're not sure whether your manufactured home qualifies, here's a quick way to find out: